Family Reunification with EU-Citizens

 Are family members of EU citizens allowed to work?

-Yes, family members of Union citizens entitled to freedom of movement may work without a separate permit (Article 23 of the Free Movement Directive).
+Yes, family members of EU citizens entitled to freedom of movement may work without a separate permit (Article 23 of the Free Movement Directive).

 Does the Freedom of Movement Act also apply to family members of Germans?

 No. Although Germans are also EU citizens, the Freedom of Movement Act does not apply to them.
-Family reunification with Germans is governed by the Residence Act.
+Family reunification with German citizens is governed by the Residence Act.

 What happens if the EU citizen leaves Germany?

-The derived right of residence of a third-country national spouse expires when the EU citizen leaves Germany, unless one of the above conditions is met.
-However, the European Court of Justice (ECJ, case C-218/14 - Singh) has ruled that under certain circumstances the third-country national spouse can obtain a new right of residence if the EU citizen later returns to Germany.
+The derived right of residence of a third-country national spouse expires when the EU citizen leaves Germany, unless one of the above-mentioned conditions is met.
+However, the European Court of Justice (ECJ, Case C-218/14 – Singh) has ruled that, under certain circumstances, the third-country national spouse may obtain a new right of residence if the EU citizen later returns to Germany.

 How can residency be secured after divorce?

-If an extension under freedom of movement law is not possible, an independent residence permit under Section 31 of the Residence Act may be considered.
-One of the requirements is that the marriage lasted at least three years and that the spouse had a residence permit under the Residence Act during this time.
+If an extension under the freedom of movement law is not possible, an independent residence permit under Section 31 of the Residence Act may be considered.
+This includes, among other requirements, that the marriage lasted at least three years and that the spouse held a residence permit under the Residence Act during this time.